neondatabase/website/content/docs/manage/branches.md

 updatedOn: '2024-08-19T14:53:19.395Z'
 ---

 Data resides in a branch.
 Each Neon project is created with a [root branch](#root-branch) called `main`, which is also designated as your [default branch](#default-branch).
 You can create child branches from `main` or from previously created branches.
 A branch can contain multiple databases and roles.
-Tier limits define the number of branches you can create in a project and the amount of data you can store in a branch.
+Plan limits define the number of branches you can create in a project and the amount of data you can store in a branch.

 A child branch is a copy-on-write clone of the parent branch.
 You can modify the data in a branch without affecting the data in the parent branch.
 For more information about branches and how you can use them in your development workflows, see [Branching](/docs/introduction/branching).